andymckay/django-google-fonts/README.md

 GOOGLE_FONTS = ["Kablammo", "Roboto"]
 ```

-When Django starts it will grab the fonts from Google and store them in the `GOOGLE_FONTS_DEST`.
+When Django starts it will grab the fonts from Google and store them in your `STATICFILES_DIRS` directory.
 It will rewrite the CSS that Google Fonts provides, so all you have to do is load the font like normal.
 For example:

 ```html
 <link rel="stylesheet" href="{% static 'fonts/pathwayextreme.css' %}">